Grades: 5-12

 Objectives

-Learn about and discuss what systemic racism means.
+Learn about and discuss what systemic racism is.

-Learn about and discuss that perpetual foreigner stereotyping is a
+Learn about and discuss the perpetual foreigner stereotype as a

 form of systemic racism against Asian Americans.

-Learn about and discuss the challenges Asian Americans face being
+Learn about and discuss the challenges Asian Americans face due to being

-viewed as perpetual foreigners in Hollywood, the private and public
+viewed as perpetual foreigners in Hollywood, private and public

 sectors, and by elected public officials in the United States.